 Not every baby is easy to calm but that doesn't mean that you are doing anything wrong.

-Don't get angry with your baby or yourself, instead put your baby in a safe place and walk away so that you can calm yourself down by doing something that takes your mind off the crying.
+Don't get angry with your baby or yourself.
+Instead, put your baby in a safe place and walk away so that you can calm yourself down by doing something that takes your mind off the crying.
 Try:

-- Listen to music, doing some exercises or doing something that calms you - Call a relative or friend-they may be able to calm your baby or maybe able to watch them After a few minutes when you are calm, go back and check on your baby.
+- Listening to music, doing some exercises or doing something that calms you - Call a relative or friend they may be able to calm your baby or may be able to watch them

+After a few minutes when you are calm, go back and check on the baby.

 It's normal for parents to get stressed, especially by their baby crying.
-Put some time aside for yourself and take care of your needs as well as your baby's to help you cope.
+Put some time aside for yourself and taker care of your needs as well as your baby's to help you cope.

 Handling a baby roughly will make them more upset.
 Shouting or getting angry with your baby will make things worse.
+For help and support, take a look at the ICON website: http://iconcope.org/parentsadvice